slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The world will ask you who you are, and if don’t know, the world will tell you."
 -- Carl Jung*

 > *"Don’t be the best.
-Be the only."
+Be the only." (...)
+"A good sign that you are doing the kind of work that you should be doing is that you enjoy the tedious parts that other people find tortuous."
 -- Kevin Kelly*

 Nobody can compete with you on being you.
 Most of your life is a search for who and what needs you the most.